department-of-veterans-affairs/va.gov-team/products/income-limits-app/research/2023-01-income-limits-usability/research-findings.md

 _Any additional insights that aren't "key findings."
 These can be powerful comments from users that don’t represent a pattern in this study, but may be part of one outside this study._

-### Feedback on the app intro page
+### Content feedback on the app intro page
 We heard **additional feedback on the app intro page**.
 Each of the comments below is from only one participant, but could be used to potentially tweak the content copy on the page.
 - Based on the first sentence ("You may be eligible for VA health care based on your VA disability rating, service history, or other factors"), 1 participant **expected to be asked about their disability rating and service history**, but those are actually reasons that you would NOT need the app.
   - RECOMMENDATION: Lead with a clearer distinction between income limits and what factors make them relevant or not (e.g., "_Not everyone is affected by income limits._ You may be _automatically_ eligible for VA health care based on your VA disability rating, service history, or other factors.
 If you're not eligible based on these factors, you may still qualify if your income is within our limit.")

 - 1 participant was **concerned about how long this income limits app will take to go through** because they'll probably need to create a password and gather a lot of documents (e.g., investments, W2s, DD214).
 After going through the app pages, this participant was relieved.
 >  *"Wasn't overwhelming with requiring a ton of info, such as finding a DD214, and creating a new password.
-It was quick. that's important" (p7)*.
+It was quick--that's important" (p7)*.
 - RECOMMENDATION: Add to the intro page how long to expect and what's needed so people know it's quick and easy (e.g., "Here’s what you’ll need to apply: your household income and number of dependents from the last year...", "It should take about 3 minutes."

 - 1 participant who had a cognitive disability said that the block of **text was too much to read and understand**.
-There are already
-> *"Too much text and not enough separation [formatting-wise] of it.
-Want a tldr" (p1)*.
+> *"Too much text and not enough separation of it [with formatting].
+Want a TL;DR" (p1)*.

 - 1 participant suggested adding a little more text to **encourage Veterans to try to get these benefits** if they need them.
 > *"Maybe there is some small wording that you can put in that encourages Veterans to get these benefits if you need them...I don't want to take away from someone else who needs it more.
 'Hey, we encourage you to do this.
 Let's find out if you're eligible'--like selling it to me.
 You really want me to find out if I'm eligible.
 A little positive affirmation.
 Just don’t add  a lot more reading.
-It's very cut and dry...not warm and welcoming" (p7).
+It's very cut and dry...not warm and welcoming" (p7)."
-- RECOMMENDATION: Consider adding to the intro page some friendly encouragement to use this tool to find out if you're eligible for VA health care.
+- RECOMMENDATION: Consider adding to the intro page some friendly encouragement/affirmation to use this tool to find out if you're eligible for VA health care.

 ### Awareness of income limits for VA health care eligibility
 - **Half of the participants (4 of 8) hadn't heard anything about income eligibility for VA health care**.
-One of these participants assumed that income wasn't relevant because her husband receives VA health care because of his service-connected disability (and so probably not subject to income limits).
+One of these participants assumed that income wasn't relevant because her husband receives VA health care with his service-connected disability (and so probably not subject to income limits).

 ### How participants looked for income limits without the new app
 Before showing participants the design prototype for the new income limits app, we asked how they would find out if they are eligible for VA health care with their current income.